El-Mundo/MIDI-Generative-Visualization/README.md

 # MIDI-Generative-Visualization
-This JAVA project uses Processing 3 lib and visualizes .mid files into static paintings.
+This JAVA project uses Ecplise + Processing 3 and visualizes .mid files into static paintings.
+The defaultly included .mid files are replaced with empty sequences to avoid copyright issues.